yeastrc/limelight-core/docs/source/tutorials/install-docker.rst

 This tutorial will install WSL2 (Microsoft's Windows Subsystem for Linux) and Docker Desktop, which will allow you to run any Docker containers natively in Linux on Windows.

-1. Install WSL2 by `following these directions from Microsoft <https://docs.microsoft.com/en-us/windows/wsl/tutorials/wsl-containers>`_.
+1. Install WSL2 by `following these directions from Microsoft <https://learn.microsoft.com/en-us/windows/wsl/install>`_.
 If WSL2 is already installed, skip this step.
 2. Install Docker Desktop and link it to WSL2 by `following these directions from Microsoft <https://docs.microsoft.com/en-us/windows/wsl/tutorials/wsl-containers>`_.
 If Docker Desktop is already installed, follow the link and follow the directions to ensure it is enabled in your Linux distribution.

+   You can skip the optional steps for installing Visual Studio Code and signing up for a Docker ID.

 Windows Terminal
 -------------------